TDC-Netdesign/ManagedProperties/README.md

 # ManagedProperties
 This project aims to simplify the process of making an OSGi bundle interact with the [Felix Configuration Admin](http://felix.apache.org/documentation/subprojects/apache-felix-config-admin.html) and [MetaType](http://felix.apache.org/documentation/subprojects/apache-felix-metatype-service.html).
- The ManagedProperties bundle hosts a Service called register.
-In order to use ManagedProperties to register your configuration, annotate an interface and register it with the service.
+ The ManagedProperties bundle provides a Factory to bind a Configuration Admin configuration to an Object.
+In order to use ManagedProperties to register your configuration, annotate an interface and provide it to the Factory.

 ## Requirements
-A quick rundown of what is needed to use the service.
+A quick rundown of what is needed to use this bundle.

 ### Required Container
-The ManagedProperties service should work on any Felix container, but is currently only tested on Karaf.
+The ManagedProperties bundle should work on any Felix container, but is currently only tested on Karaf.
 It requires that the Felix Configuration Admin and MetaType are active in order to function.

 ### Required Bundles